ccq11111/software-75/README.md

 ### Environment Requirements

 - Windows 7/10/11 (recommended to run the EXE directly)
-- Java 8 or higher (if using the JAR package)
+- Java 8 or higher (if using the JAR package)（jdk17 is the best option）

 ### Launch Methods